 General Assembly on a Budget

-The GA Volunteer Committee funds full-time GA registrations in exchange for 24 hours of volunteer work at GA (16 hours for those eligible for reduced registration rates).
-Applications for volunteer positions must be submitted by March 31.
+The GA Volunteer Committee funds full-time GA registrations in exchange for volunteer work at GA.
+More about volunteer positions.

 The Unitarian Universalist Association (UUA) Web Team provides extensive coverage of GA through our website so that those who are not able to join us in person may still participate.
 Many GA events are made available at no cost at UUA.org.